 REFLECTION

-Communication is key—especially under a rapid & iterative process
+Building a real product is messy—especially under a rapid & iterative process

-A project with a cross-functional team can be tricky to navigate—we can all feel like we're on different pages at times.
+A project with a cross-functional team can be tricky to navigate.
 As a result, I learned that effective communication is the key to efficiency and accuracy, especially when goals, priorities, and constraints are subject to unpredictable changes.

 From constant check-ins with engineers and PMs to solidifying design system components with exact measurements, our team was able to launch a product that we are truly proud of.